 Detailed instructions for using the Anabat can be found

-Georgia’s acoustic survey routes are shown on the map.
+this map link .
 Routes in green are available for surveys.
 Click on a route in your area to get information about road conditions,

 Who should volunteer?
 Here are some things to consider before signing up: